tboudreaux/GridFire/README.md

 ## Engines
 GridFire is, at its core, based on a series of `Engines`.
-These are constructs which know how to report information on series of ODEs which need to be solved to evolver abundances.
+These are constructs which know how to report information on series of ODEs which need to be solved to evolve abundances.
 The important thing to understand about `Engines` is that they contain all the detailed physics GridFire uses.
 For example a `Solver` takes an `Engine` but does not compute physics itself.
 Rather, it asks the `Engine` for stuff like the jacobian matrix, stoichiometry, nuclear energy